 The Kubuqi Desert is the seventh largest desert in China, locating on the south bank of the Yellow River, as the nearest desert to Beijing.
 It is 400 kilometers long and 50 kilometers wide, with a total area of about 13,900 square kilometers.
 Its Resonant Sand Gorge is the most popular desert resort in China where you can not only explore wildness and adventure of desert, but also enjoy high-end holiday facilities, accommodation, food, activities, etc.

-In this best classic 5 days' trip, you'll see two kinds of totally different but symbolic landscapes in Inner Mongolia, by visiting Huitengxile Grassland and Yemingsha Desert at Kubuqi and other top highlights of pleasant Hohhot City to have a brief close-up of Inner Mongolia bests for both nature and culture admiration!
+It is the classic trip to see the symbolic Huitengxile Grassland and Yemingsha at Kubuqi Desert and other top highlights of Hohhot City for a brief close-up with both nature and culture admiration in Inner Mongolia!

 Price from Request